Fighting Fairly is A Trait of Healthy Relationships

 Fight Fairly Tip 4.
 Repeat Your Partner’s Complaint.

 Often if your partner feels heard and understood, like their opinion matters, they can often let go of the issue, back down and reenter into an intimate connection.
 Try repeating exactly what they are saying back to them.
 Start by saying, “You feel.”
 This can be very disarming!!!
 So you suddenly might say to your partner, “You feel like I don’t appreciate how important sports are too you.”
 This can stop the whole escalation to mutually assured destruction.

 Fight Fairly Tip 5.
 Ask yourself, which is more important: to be right or to be close?

 In happy couples, who is right and who is wrong is irrelevant.
 Does it really matter that you win this argument?
 Or would you rather be having make-up sex or at least be lying in each other’s arms right now?

 Fight Fairly Tip 6.
 Use the “Take Two” Technique.

 Make an agreement that either one of you can call out “Take Two” when a fight erupts.
 Start your “scene” all over again, but from a loving place.
 My husband and I use this technique regularly to interrupt any of our “stupid fights.”and it is very powerful!
 In my clinical experience this technique alone has saved many relationships from dissolving.

-Healthy couples fight, but their fighting is less out of control and ends on a sweet note that carries them back to laughter, closeness and intimacy.
+Happy couples fight, but their fighting is less out of control.
+So that it ends on a sweet note that carries them back to laughter, closeness and intimacy.
 Learn how to fight fairly with your partner and come out of your anger.
-Soon you will be having a real dialogue:
+Soon you will be having a real and loving dialogue.